COMM 271 - Introduction to Capital Markets

 Admission

-For the 2023 Winter Session, the deadline to apply is Friday, May 5, 2023 at 4:00pm for direct-entry students and Friday, July 7, 2023 at 4:00pm for transfer students (eligible students will receive an email invitation to apply).
-Successful applicants will be notified of acceptance in either early to mid June (direct-entry) or late July (transfers), and then registered in the course in July.
+For the 2025 Winter Session, the deadline to apply is Friday, June 13, 2025.
+Successful applicants will be notified of acceptance and registered in the course in early July.

-Students with a pre-existing interest in the capital markets may also consider applying to the UBC Portfolio Management Foundation Program (PMF) in their second year, however, note that admission to COMM 271 in June is not a factor in the selection of students for the PMF.
-This course is designed to help students prepare themselves for a capital markets career regardless of whether they plan to participate in the PMF program.
+Students with a pre-existing interest in capital markets may also consider applying to the UBC Portfolio Management Foundation (PMF) program in their second year or to the UBC Sauder Women+ in Finance Training (SWIFT) program.
+However, please note that admission to COMM 271 is not a factor in the selection process for either PMF or SWIFT.
+This course is intended to help students prepare for a career in capital markets, regardless of whether they plan to participate in the PMF or SWIFT program.